 Now we do almost all our bulbil planting in the fall.
 The advantage of fall planting is that you don’t have to be concerned about the bulbils drying out or getting moldy over winter if you do not have ideal storage conditions.
 On the other hand, we have lost a few to rodents.

 We mulch our fall planted bulbils once the ground is hard and the rodents have made their nests elsewhere.
 In the spring we pull back the mulch.

-Porcelain and Standard Purple Stripe bulbils and the smaller ones of other varieties, are so small that the first year we plant them shallow, either broadcast or close together in rows.
-We cover them with a little dirt, close together in a bed of several rows so they are easier to find and weed.
+Small bulbils, all Porcelain and standard Purple Stripe bulbils and the smaller ones of other varieties, are so small that the first year we plant them shallow, either broadcast or close together in rows.
+We cover them with a little dirt or potting soil, close together in a bed of several rows so they are easier to find and weed.
 They will not be producing scapes the first season and they are fine planted upside down or on their sides.
 They are shallow rooted the first summer and so they need frequent watering.
 One missed watering on a hot day can stop the growth for that season.
 It is a good idea to harvest them before the tops have died down completely or else they are hard to find in the soil.